top of page

 The crucial question then becomes: How do we let go of the emotional challenges we experienced so we can change the beliefs we have as TCKs?
 There are various ways to work through them — whether through therapy, coaching, spiritual counseling, meditation, or alternative methods.
 For each of us, there's a unique solution that resonates with our personal journey.
 The important thing to remember is that it is possible to overcome these emotional challenges and find resolution.

 For me, after exploring different approaches (each contributing to my growth), EFT was pivotal in letting go of my past emotional challenges as a TCK and resolving my lifelong struggles with identity and belonging.
 Not only did it enable me to heal and to transform my perspective on myself and my life as a TCK, it brought me peace, self-acceptance, joy, and deeper connections with myself and others, all of which I never thought was possible.
-If you're interested in learning more about this approach and whether it could be helpful for you or someone you know, please feel free to reach out for a complimentary 30-minute conversation or connect with me online.

 Regardless of which approach is used, by dismantling the beliefs we have about ourselves as TCKs, forming connections that acknowledge and appreciate exactly who we and others are as unique individuals, and letting go of past emotional challenges, we can discover a path to true belonging.